-Pedestrian pathways should be placed at least as far from the rural roadway, particularly those with flush shoulders, as stipulated by the following criteria, which are given in a sequence of desirability:
+Pedestrian pathways should be placed as far from the roadway as practical, as shown by the following criteria, which are given in a sequence of desirability:

-- Outside of the highway right of way in a separately dedicated corridor. - At or near the right of way line (ideally, 3 feet width should be provided behind the sidewalk for above ground utilities).

-- Outside of the designed roadside clear zone. - Outside of the minimum required roadside clear zone (CHAPTER 3 -GEOMETRIC DESIGN). - As far from the edge of the driving lane as possible.
+- Outside of the right of way in a separately dedicated corridor adjacent to the right of way - At or near the right of way line (ideally, 3 feet of width should be provided behind the sidewalk for above ground utilities) - Outside of the minimum required clear zone (CHAPTER 3 GEOMETRIC DESIGN Table 3-12 - As far from the edge of the driving lane as practical

-Sidewalks which are set back from the roadway will need to be brought closer to the roadway at intersections.
-This will allow for proper placement of crosswalks and stop bars.
+Sidewalk alignments, which are set back from the roadway, should taper for alignment closer to the roadway at intersections.
+This will allow for coordinated placement of crosswalks and stop bars.